apache/incubator/README.md

 ## Jenkins Setup

-Commits to the `jbake-site` branch are automatically checked out and built using `build_site.sh`.
+Commits to the `master` branch are automatically checked out and built using `build_site.sh`.

-Once this goes live those commits will go against `master`.
-The jenkins job can be found at [https://builds.apache.org/view/H-L/view/Incubator/job/Incubator%20Site/](https://builds.apache.org/view/H-L/view/Incubator/job/Incubator%20Site/)
+The corresponding jenkins job can be found at [https://builds.apache.org/view/H-L/view/Incubator/job/Incubator%20Site/](https://builds.apache.org/view/H-L/view/Incubator/job/Incubator%20Site/)

-The result of the commits are pushed to the `asf-site` branch which are then published using `gitwcsub`
+The result of the website build are pushed to the `asf-site` branch which are then published automatically using `gitwcsub`

 ## Asciidoctor